szysztof17/thesis/README.md

 ## BEELINE

-This project is laregely based on the BEELINE framework for benchmarking of GRN inference methods, with its fork with minor changes available at [szysztof17/Beeline](https://github.com/szysztof17/Beeline), and the original from Murali group is available at [Murali-group/BEELINE](https://github.com/Murali-group/Beeline).
+This project is largely based on the BEELINE framework for benchmarking of GRN inference methods, with its fork with minor changes available at [szysztof17/Beeline](https://github.com/szysztof17/Beeline), and the original from Murali group is available at [Murali-group/BEELINE](https://github.com/Murali-group/Beeline).

 ## Some analyses